FAQ

 Source- Better Hearing Institute, www.betterhearing.org

-Are there any special payment plans for purchasing a hearing instrument?
+Are there any specific payment plans for purchasing a hearing instrument?

 REM AUDIOLOGY can offer 12 months interest free for qualified clients.
 There are also interest plans for up to 36 months.